 What Is A Sex Crime

-What Constitutes a Sex Crime?
+What Constitutes a Sex Crime in Pennsylvania?

 Left in the wake of sexual offenses and sexual violence are disrupted families, shattered lives and frightened communities.
 Because of this, nearly every state in the U.S.—including Pennsylvania—has increased the penalties for sex crimes.
 While no one would advocate that those who commit sex crimes should receive no punishment, unfortunately, the laws currently punish even minor sex crimes extremely harshly, including mandated registry on the sexual offender list.
 There are also times when allegations of a sex crime are false, and an innocent person’s life and future can be completely ruined.